 In this article, you will learn how some of the largest enterprise businesses in Norway solved major challenges to GDPR compliance regarding the use of photos and videos of employees.

 This article is based on the experiences of two of Norway's largest enterprise retail companies, with thousands of employees in various locations across the country.
 As Customer Engagement Manager at FotoWare, I worked closely with both companies to help them ensure GDPR compliance with their use of photos and videos of their employees.

-One of the most difficult areas of GDPR compliance is in the use of images, since photos and videos can be considered as personal data.
-In order to be compliant in this area, an organization essentially needs to be able to find every image it possesses of a person to adhere to the GDPR Article 7 (Right to Withdraw Consent), Article 15 (Right of Access) and Article 17 (Right to Erasure).
-Like many businesses, these companies stored their vast libraries of images in folder structures on servers and hard-drives.
+One of the most difficult areas of GDPR compliance is in the use of images since photos and videos can be considered personal data.
+In order to be compliant in this area, an organization essentially needs to be able to find every image it possesses of a person to adhere to the GDPR Article 7 (Right to Withdraw Consent), Article 15 (Right of Access), and Article 17 (Right to Erasure).
+Like many businesses, these companies stored their vast libraries of images in folder structures on servers and hard drives.